Moni-sh33/Freelancer_resume/README.md

 It is an example of an person , here i have used javascript,HTML,CSS  to design a website for the resume

+i have given a output of the website